-As part of his mission, life-j wrote a total of seventeen articles on AA Agnostica over the past several years and these are:
+As part of his mission, life-j wrote a total of eighteen articles posted on AA Agnostica over a period of six and a half years and these are:

 - Yet Another Intergroup Fight (March 2, 2014)

-He also wrote fourteen articles for AA Beyond Belief:
+He also wrote fourteen articles for the website AA Beyond Belief:

 - The Sinclair Method (November 22, 2015)